National Negro Congress: Race relations among workers

-The communists believed that working cooperatively could help black and white workers ease racial tensions, rather than competing against each other. among the workers would ease and if unification were to ever happen, it would be accomplished through the struggle of black and white workers.
+The communists believed that working cooperatively could help black and white workers ease racial tensions, rather than competing against each other, and if unification were to ever happen, it would be accomplished through the struggle of black and white workers.
 In addition to the racial division that existed among larger, powerful union was the wage black workers were earning in contrast to the white workers.
 For example, in the book the National Negro Congress: A Reassessment by Lawrence S. Wittner, the author explains the miserable conditions suffered by African-Americans workers and their generally low wages.

 Blacks had a crucial position in the emerging struggle, as well as a vital stake in it.
 In 1936, there were perhaps as many as 85,000 Negro steelworkers- 20 per cent of the laborers and 6 per cents of the operators in the industry.
-Restricted to the worst jobs, with intense heat and noxious gages, they also encountered a wide network of racially discriminatory differential – averaged $3.60 per day.
+Restricted to the worst jobs, with intense heat and noxious gases, they also encountered a wide network of racially discriminatory differential – averaged $3.60 per day.